krasimir/techy/docs/index.md

 ## Master config

 There is a way to define variables that will be available for all the pages.
-Create a file `TechyFile.js` or `Techy.js` in the main project's directory.
+Create a file `TechyFile.js` in the main project's directory.
 The directory where you run the `techy` command.
 Here is an example:

-	// Techy.js
+	// TechyFile.js
 	module.exports = function() {
 		return {
 			globalSetting: 'I\'m a global'